kevinchar93/University_Project_Particle_Filter_Simulator_App/README.md

-# Particle Filter Simulator Application (Final Year Project)
+# Particle Filter Simulator (Final Year Project)
 This repo is one of a number from my final year project at university.
 This in particular is for a piece of software used to simulate two dimensional Monte Carlo localisation.
-More specific details about the project and the Particle Filter Simulator App in particular can be found below.
+More specific details about the project and the Particle Filter Simulator in particular can be found below.

 ### About the Project
 My final year project at university was inspired somewhat by my placement year where I worked on programming embedded systems in the form of TV set top boxes, having had this experience I decided to work on a project that dealt with some form of embedded system.
 In the end I decided to construct and program a robot capable of localising itself in two dimensions.